torkEng/gitop/README.md

 ## Installation

 ### Prerequisites
-GitOp requires Rust to be installed.
+GiTop requires Rust to be installed.
 If you don't have Rust:

 ```bash
 # Install Rust (one-time setup)